Simolestes

 Simolestes (meaning "snub-nosed thief") is an extinct pliosaurid genus that lived in the Middle to Late Jurassic.
-The type specimen, BMNH R. 3319 is an almost complete but crushed skeleton diagnostic to Simolestes vorax, dating back to the Callovian of the Oxford Clay formation, England.
-The genus is also known from the Callovian and Bajocian of France (S.keileni), and the Tithonian of India (S.indicus).
-The referral of these two species to Simolestes is dubious, however.
+The type specimen, NHMUK PV R 3319 is an almost complete but crushed skeleton diagnostic to Simolestes vorax, dating back to the Callovian of the Oxford Clay formation, England.
+The genus might also be known from the Tithonian Bhuj Formation of India (S. indicus), but the referral of this species to Simolestes is dubious.
+S. keileni from France was moved to the new genus Lorrainosaurus in 2023.

 Description

 Simolestes possessed a short, high, and wide skull which was built to resist torsional forces when hunting.